Cheltenham Cruelty – Five Reasons to Rethink the Races

 In November 2024 alone, three horses died at a single Cheltenham race – Napper Tandy fell and broke their neck, Bangers and Cash collapsed during the race, and Abuffalosoldier collapsed and died after the finish.

-Approximately 200 horses die yearly on British racecourses, and The Cheltenham Festival holds the dubious honour of being the site of the largest number of horses killed in a single day’s racing after six horses died there on March 16, 2006.
+Animal Aid reported that around 250 horses died due to horse racing in the UK and Ireland in 2025.
+The Cheltenham Festival holds the dubious honour of being the site of the largest number of horses killed in a single day’s racing after six horses died there on March 16, 2006.

 Plenty of cruelty also happens off-track.
 Female horses are forcibly bred using all manner of restraints – including hobbling their legs and painfully tying their lips – to stop them from struggling or kicking their unwanted mount.